 - Lung infections such as bronchiectasis

 Successful delivery of powders to the deeper regions of the lung requires a mechanistic understanding of the factors that influence dispersion of fine powders in air (i.e. aerosolisation).
 After producing powders using techniques such as spray drying, milling and dry coating, the lab studies their surface properties such as chemistry, particle interactions and physical properties using different solid state characterisation techniques to understand powder behaviour before and after delivery to the lung.
-Associate Professor Das also investigates efficacy, safety and toxicity using both in vitro and in vivo models.
+Professor Das also investigates efficacy, safety and toxicity using both in vitro and in vivo models.

 Das Lab research is building a fundamental understanding of powders with the long-term goal of translating this research into clinical applications.